rampatra/jbot/README.md

 #### Deploy to the Cloud

-Bokit is Heroku ready, to deploy you need to perform the below simple steps:
+Bokit is Heroku ready.
+To deploy, you need to perform the below simple steps:

 1. Clone this project `$ git clone git@github.com:ramswaroop/botkit.git` and `$ cd botkit`.
 2. Get your [slack bot token](https://my.slack.com/services/new/bot) or